-The Power Zone controller will display a warning message when the unit is due for maintenance or service.
+The Power Zone-DLA controller will display a warning message when the unit is due for maintenance or service.
 The maintenance or service interval is set at 750 hours of engine running time.
 Once the unit has been serviced, the appropriate maintenance alarm reminder needs to be reset.
-The following procedure demonstrates how to reset the maintenance alarms:
+Proceed as follows to reset the maintenance alarms:

-- 1. With the unit shut down, move the Control Power switch to the ON (I) position.
-After initialization, the controller will toggle automatically to the Home screen. - Press ↑ and ↓ simultaneously to enter the navigation menu. - See Press ↑ or ↓ to move ✓ to the top of the screen.
+- 1. With the unit shut down, set the control power switch to ON (I).
+After initialization, the controller will toggle automatically to the Home screen. - Press ↑ and ↓ simultaneously to enter the navigation menu. - Press ↑ or ↓ to move ✓ to the top of the screen.
 Press ✓ to enter the Maintenance screen. - Press ↑ or ↓ to highlight the desired alarm that needs to be reset.
 Press ✓ to start reset. - Enter the pin 4444.
 To do this, press ✓ and then ↑ or ↓ to adjust the first number of the maintenance pin.
 Press ✓ to continue to the next number.